Cache Cruncher

 Formulas used

-About the Cache Cruncher calculator
+About the Cache Cruncher Cache Simulator

-What can you calculate?
+What can you calculate and simulate?

 Example: a 32 KB, 4-way set-associative cache with 64-byte blocks